ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 1. The establishment of a secure connection between a Client and Broker, using an ACE transport profile such as DTLS {{I-D.ietf-ace-dtls-authorize}}, OSCORE {{I-D.ietf-ace-oscore-profile}}, or MQTT-TLS {{I-D.ietf-ace-mqtt-tls-profile}} (A and C).
 2. The Clients retrieval of keying material for the Publisher Client to publish protected publications to the Broker, and for the Subscriber Client to read protected publications (B).

-These exchanges aims at setting up two different security associations.
+These exchanges aim at setting up two different security associations.
 On the one hand, the Publisher and the Subscriber clients have a security association with the Broker (i.e. RS), so that RS can authorize the Clients (Security Association 1).
 On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content (Security Association 2) while sending it through the broker
 (i.e. here, the broker corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).
-The Security Association 1 set up using AS and a transport profile of {{I-D.ietf-ace-oauth-authz}}, the Security Association 2 is set up using AS, KDC and {{I-D.ietf-ace-key-groupcomm}}.
+The Security Association 1 is set up using AS and a transport profile of {{I-D.ietf-ace-oauth-authz}}, the Security Association 2 is set up using AS, KDC and {{I-D.ietf-ace-key-groupcomm}}.
 Note that, given that the publication content is protected, the Broker MAY accept unauthorised Subscribers.
 In this case, the Subscriber client can skip setting up Security Association 1 with the Broker.

 ~~~~~~~~~~~~
 +------------+             +------------+              +------------+